Skip to main content

 Adding YouTube Channels

-You can add YouTube channels yourself the same way you add Instagram or TikTok creators:
+You can add YouTube channels yourself the same way you add Instagram or TikTok social profiles:

 Archive will begin monitoring that channel's uploads going forward.
 For historical content from the current month, contact Archive Support.
 For content from previous months, contact your Customer Success Manager.